KONDENSATOR/bucket-node/README.md

         data.store () ->
           console.log "Any changes is stored"

+You can work with several buckets simultaniously

     data = new bucket.Bucket(filename)
     data.load () ->
       # Any data is now available in data
       # ... perform any changes
       # ... store these changes

+You can even merge the final state of a bucket into the state of another.

       # Append this state to the bottom of another data set
       foreignBucket.merge data